Onboarding and Communication - Critical to Retention and Engagement

 · HR and managers receive regular feedback about new hire status, satisfaction and performance.

-· Documents can be completed on-line before the new employee starts work.
+· Documents can be completed online before the new employee starts work.

-· Ability to add and create new hire packages as well as schedule entire the onboarding process.
+· Ability to add and create new hire packages as well as schedule the entire onboarding process.

 · Gather metrics and feedback at each milestone.